CybersecurityAutomationWorkshop/caw2022/index.md

 This workshop is being organized by one passionate individual volunteer who was unelected and will be running it on the D-cubed model (Duncan/democratic/dictator).
+Hopefully others will step in to help and we'll evolve to spread the joy around.

 ## Code of Conduct
 TL;DR - don't be a jerk.